 8. What's the difference between cultured marble and engineered marble?

 Every homeowner and designer on the planet seems to love the look of marble, and I’m sure you are familiar too.
 It’s gorgeous but can be a bit tricky to care for, so you’re considering alternatives.

-You may have heard of cultured marble, but it’s not surprising if you don’t know much about it.
+You've likely heard of cultured marble, but it’s not surprising if you don’t know much about it.